Horizyn77/registration-numbers/README.md

 ### Clearing all data
 You can clear all registration numbers stored in local storage by clicking the clear button

 ### Error/Success messages and validation
 There are messages for user actions and validation

+### Reponsive Design
+Site is responsive on mobile screens with the use of media queries

 ## Technologies Used 💻<a name="technologies-used"></a>